 Vera Jane Cook

 Vera Jane Cook was born in New York City and has been a city girl ever since.
 As an only child, she turned to reading novels at an early age and was deeply influenced by an eclectic group of authors.
-Before Jane became a writer, she worked in the professional theatre and appeared on television, in regional theatre, film and off Broadway.
+Before Jane became a writer, she worked in professional theatre and appeared on television, in regional theatre, film, and off-Broadway.

 Jane still lives on the upper west side of Manhattan right near Riverside Park where she takes her delightful dogs for a jog, Peanut and Carly.
 She comes home to her spouse of thirty years and her two cats, Sassy and Sweetie Pie.
 She works at a day job, Learning Ally, a nonprofit organization that helps struggling readers develop a lifelong love of reading and a passion for books.